JimmyKenMerchant/RaspberryPi/spi_test/README.md

 **Hardware**

 * MCP3002-I/P: Check out the Data sheet.
 If you use this with RaspberryPi, 3.3V is preferred to power VDD because of no need to make a level shifter.
 MCP3002-I/P works well with 3.3V power source in my experience.
 Check data sheet of MCP3002-I/P which describes characteristics on 2.7V and 5V.

+**SPI Interface**

+* Host's clock sends to a selected device only when the host transfers data.
+That is, if you want receive data from a device, you need to send dummy bytes, with the length you want to receive, to a device after sending bytes for a command.
+Similarly, if a device needs activation before receiving any command, you need to send dummy bytes before sending commands.
+This system supports variant clock speed for different devices with a host.

+* Host works asynchronous with CPU, so you need to detect completion of a transaction (transferring and, if it exists, receiving).
+Polling Done bit (end of transferring) in CS register helps the detection.
+However, Host's RxFIFO has limitation to stack (16 words, seems 64 bytes).
+You needs to limit length of a transaction up to 16 words and have several transactions in a procedure.

+* CS's low means one procedure which consists one and more transactions.
+If CS highs from low, this means the end of a procedure.